ArturKasymov/Language-Club-Bot/README.txt

 Bot functionality
 1) User sign up (choosing languages and their levels of knowledge)
 2) List of all future meetings
-3) Registration on the future meeting
+3) Registration for the future meeting
-4) Sending information about the interlocutor while meeting
+4) Sending information about the interlocutors while meeting
 5) List of all previous interlocutor
-Admin functionality
+6) Sending messages from users to admin extra functionality for admins
+7) Approving a club member participation in the meeting
-6)Adding a new meeting
+8) Adding a new meeting
-7)Adding a new admin
+9) Adding a new admin

 Authors
 Demian Banakh (database triggers and functions)